Neglected tropical diseases: Disease burden

+Diseases

 Buruli ulcer

 Buruli ulcer is caused by the bacterium Mycobacterium ulcerans.
 It is related to the bacteria that cause tuberculosis and leprosy.
 Mycobacterium ulcerans produces a toxin, mycolactone, that destroys tissue.
 The prevalence of Buruli ulcer is unknown.
 The risk of mortality is low, although secondary infections can be lethal.
 Morbidity takes the form of deformity, disability, and skin lesions, which can be prevented through early treatment with antibiotics and surgery.
 It is found in Africa, Asia, Australia, and Latin America.

 Chagas disease

 A young boy from Panama with Chagas disease.
 It has manifested as an acute infection with swelling of one eye (chagoma).

 Chagas disease is also known as American trypanosomiasis.
 There are approximately 15 million people infected with Chagas disease.
 Morbidity rates are higher for immunocompromised individuals, children, and the elderly, but can be very low if the disease is treated early.
 Chagas disease does not kill victims rapidly, instead causing years of debilitating chronic symptoms.

 It is caused by the vector-borne protozoa Trypanosoma cruzi.
 It is spread by contact with Trypanosoma cruzi-infected feces of the triatomine (assassin bug).
 The protozoan can enter the body via the bug's bite, skin breaks, or mucous membranes.
 Infection can result from eating infected food or coming into contact with contaminated bodily fluids.

 There are two phases of Chagas disease.
 The acute phase is usually asymptomatic.
 The first symptoms are usually skin chancres, unilateral purplish orbital oedema, local lymphadenopathy, and fever, accompanied by a variety of other symptoms depending on the infection site.
 The chronic phase occurs in 30 percent of all infections and can take three forms: asymptomatic (most prevalent), cardiac, and digestive lesions.

 Chagas disease can be prevented by avoiding insect bites through insecticide spraying, home improvement, bed nets, hygienic food, medical care, laboratory practices, and testing.
 It can be diagnosed through a serological test, although the test is not very accurate.
 Treatment is with medication, which may have severe side effects.